sriramss/docs-csm/400-SWITCH-BGP-NEIGHBORS.md

 10.252.0.10       4    65533        37423     42968     308       0      0      12:23:16:07   ESTABLISHED/53
 10.252.0.11       4    65533        37423     42980     308       0      0      12:23:16:06   ESTABLISHED/53
 ```
-- If the BGP neighbors are not in the `ESATBLISHED` state make sure the IPs are correct for the route-map and BGP configuration.
+- If the BGP neighbors are not in the `ESTABLISHED` state make sure the IPs are correct for the route-map and BGP configuration.
 - If IPs are incorrect you will have to update the configuration to match the IPs, the configuration below will need to be edited.
 - You can get the NCN IPs from the CSI generated files (NMN.yaml, CAN.yaml, HMN.yaml), these IPs are also located in /etc/dnsmasq.d/statics.conf on the LiveCD/m001.